stahlhut-consider-it/linkedin_scraper/README.md

 This the most recent job title they have.

 #### `driver`
-This is the driver from which to scraper the Linkedin profile.
+This is the driver used to scrape the Linkedin profile.
 An undetected Chrome driver is created by default.
 However, if a driver is passed in, that will be used instead.

 For example
 ```python